cogniscient-io/cogniscient/README.md

 So I started over.

-I reduced the problem to what I think are the first principles, and from that emerged a broader model—one grounded in **Cybernetics** (Wiener, 1948), **General Systems Theory** (Bertalanffy, 1968), and inspired by **cognitive models of adaptive intelligence** (Sternberg, 1997).
+I reduced the problem to what I think are the first principles, and from that emerged a broader model—one grounded in **Cybernetics** (Wiener, 1948, and Ashby 1956), **General Systems Theory** (Bertalanffy, 1968), **Viable System Model** (Beer, 1972) and inspired by **cognitive models of adaptive intelligence** (Sternberg, 1997).
 From this came a control architecture following a three-state model:

 - **Init** → System boot, environment setup
 - **Operate** → Optimized execution under predefined constraints